Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 Problem #1: The procedurally-generated branch looked too long.
 As it turns out, it was too long; turns out the MJDF generator wants HALF-lengths, not full-lengths.
 This also solved the falling-over problem, as the branch geometry was connected in the wrong place and thus created weird behavior.

+- [x] Make each segment a slightly different color

+Honestly, just makes it easier to keep track of when problems like the above happen.
+For the time being, I'm just using the example from the procedurally-generated tree to make different variations of brown.